jsmolka/blog/content/posts/functions/index.md

 outer()()
 ```

 Here we first call the `outer` and then the returned `inner` function.
-The parser produces a `Call` expression and the compiler then turns it into opcodes that push callee and arguments onto the stack.
+The parser produces a `Call` expression, and the compiler then turns it into opcodes that push callee and arguments onto the stack.

 ```diff-cpp
  struct Call {